MikeHopley/ftl-ships-strategy/index.md

 Shields-3, shields-4, then look for a weapon.
 Remember you only start with engines-1.
 Despite its strength, this ship has nothing special defensively at the start, so it’s still possible to have rough encounters.

+Move the Engi to weapons during the FTL jump.
 Start both Lanius in the teleporter, and [use distraction tactics](https://www.youtube.com/watch?v=gmEKvFe8A30) to make enemies fight in shields while your Lanius punch down another system (such as weapons or medbay).
 When completely safe, destroy systems for surrender offers (as low as 1 hull).

 Distraction tactics will occupy up to 4 crew in a big shields room.
 When ships have more crew, they will follow your Lanius around.